Wood Accent Staining

 There are a few things you need to do to properly stain your wooden accents.
 First, you need to sand the wood.
 This will help the stain to evenly absorb into the wood.
 Next, you need to apply the stain.
 Be sure to follow the instructions on the can of stain for best results.
 Once the stain is applied, you need to let it dry completely before applying a clear coat of polyurethane.
 This will protect your stained wood from wear and tear.

-Staining tips and tricks
+Staining Tips and Ideas

 When staining wood, always test the stain on a small, inconspicuous area first to make sure you like the color.
 Once you’ve decided on the perfect shade, follow these tips for a smooth application: